kkatsy/kkatsy.github.io/_pages/about.md

 My name is Ekaterina, or Katya, Katsy.
 I am currently a Computer Science Master's student at UCSD, specializing in AI/ML.
 I earned my BS in Computer Science from UC Davis, with a triple minor in Math, Stats, and Russian.
 My fields of interest include deep learning, natural language processing, and unsupervised learning.

-Please visit my resume for more details about the research, projects, and courses I have completed.
+Please visit my resume to learn about the research, projects, and courses I have completed.

 ---